Zandakar/too-long-didnt-read/_posts/post-05.md

 modified_date: "2022-10-20"
 image: /assets/images/posts/random-img.jpg
 ---
 I spent the last 5 days in a hotel-turned-esport-centre called RCADIA in Hamburg.
-On my second to last day there I met a pro rocket league player (who helped me out after a failed bench press set, oops).
-I fanboyed a little bit, and would have loved the opportunity to do something like that myself.
+On my second to last day there I met a pro rocket (currently my favourite game) league player (who saved me at the gym after I failed my bench press set, oops) and I fanboyed a little bit.
+I would have loved the opportunity to do something like that myself at his age.
 \
 \
-Gave the racing sims a good thrashing
+*Gave the racing sims a good thrashing*
 \
 ![](/assets/images/posts/post-05/sim.jpg)
 \